EVOTER: Evolution of Transparent Explainable Rule-sets: Illustrating EVOTER's Performance

 \paragraph{Results}

-Effectiveness of the two prescriptor models in preventing death is shown over evolution time in Figure~\ref{fig:hf_ref}, averaged over ten runs.
-It took more generations for rule set evolution to reach the same level as the neural network evolution, and there is more diversity and variance in the rule set populations.
-The likely reason is that even small changes in rules (e.g., adding or removing a clause) can have large effect on performance.
-However, on average the final results are very similar: The best rule set on average performs at 10.8\% and the best neural network at 10.7\%.
+The effectiveness of the two prescriptor models in preventing death is shown over evolution time in Figure~\ref{fig:hf_ref}, averaged over ten runs.
+It took more generations for rule-set evolution to reach the same level as the neural network evolution, and there is more diversity and variance in the rule-set populations.
+The likely reason is that even small changes in rules (e.g., adding or removing a clause) can have a large effect on performance.
+However, on average, the final results are very similar: The best rule set performs at 10.8\% and the best neural network at 10.7\%.
 Thus, explainability is achieved with practically no cost in performance.
-With such variability, an interesting question is: How can a one candidate in the end be chosen such that it most likely generalizes to unseen data, given the multiple hypothesis problem \cite{avdeeva_1966,mht2014}?
+With such variability, an interesting question is: How can one candidate be chosen in the end such that it most likely generalizes to unseen data, given the multiple hypothesis problem \cite{avdeeva_1966,mht2014}?
 It turns out that under a smoothness assumption that similar candidates perform similarly, picking a candidate based on the average performance of its neighbors provides a viable strategy \cite{miikkulainen:ssci17}.

-A sample solution rule set is shown in Figure~\ref{fig:hf_rules}.
-It uses serum creatinine as a default, and the rules primarily identify situations where ejection fraction is better.
-As usual, many of the rules are redundant (indicating a robust search process) and could be cleaned up if needed.